homelamb/homelamb.github.io/_posts/2024-11-17-using-cloudflare-tunnel-with-traefik.md

 The output should show your IP address and other metadata.

-### Setting up cloudflare tunnel
+### Setting up the Cloudflare tunnel

-Follow Cloudflare's [guide](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/get-started/create-remote-tunnel/) to set up a cloudflare tunnel using the dashboard.
+Follow Cloudflare's [guide](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/get-started/create-remote-tunnel/) to set up a Cloudflare tunnel using the dashboard.

 ![Cloudflare Tunnel configuration page showing mapping from the public domain name to the whoami container present behind the Traefik proxy](/assets/img/posts/cloudflare-tunnel-http.png)
-_Cloudflare Tunnel Configuration.
+_Adding a public hostname that maps to the new Cloudflare tunnel.
 Notice that in the URL field we put `reverse-proxy`, which is the container name of the Traefik container we defined.
 This works because docker containers within the same network can reach each other using the container names._

 ```yaml
   cloudflared: